JCE Exploit Still Common Within Joomla Powered Sites

 If 'JCE' isn't within the list of installed extensions, then you don't have it installed within your website and you wont be exploited by the JCE vulnerability.
 However, just because you don't have JCE installed - it doesn't mean that your website won't be compromised/vulnerable.

-In August of 2013, a major security vulnerability was identified that affected all versions of Joomla!
+In August, a major security vulnerability was identified that affected all versions of Joomla!
 (Joomla!
 1.0, 1.5, 1.6, 1.7, 2.5, 3.x) and if you haven't updated your website since then - your website could easily be compromised.

 I've got JCE installed - what do I do now?